Jdjbdbxirm/InvestWeb/README.md

 # InvestWeb
-please Make a stock investment information web and an AI that can suggest a stock which is in the web
+Making a stock investment information web and an AI that can suggest a stock which is in the web